SOLITARY ENACTMENT & CONTEMPLATIVE ART

 From its conception, photography became a way of stopping for me.

 Of noticing.
 Of not wanting to miss what was already here.
-With this came the understanding that I had to make myself available — present enough to receive what was being offered.
+With this came the understanding that I had to make myself available — present and therefore still enough to receive what was being offered.

 The images that emerged were not merely declarations of I was there, but I am.